lucakiebel/HBBK_API/README.md

 You may leave out week entirely if you wish to get the current timetable.

+### Reporting Issues & Requesting Features
+If you find any Errors when using the API or want to request a Feature, you can do so by opening an [Issue](https://github.com/lucakiebel/HBBK_API/issues).
+Please include as much information as possible! 💻

 ### Installation
 Read the [Installation Docs](https://github.com/lucakiebel/HBBK_API/blob/website/README.md) in the Website branch.